swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

 #### For self organized workshops

 1. Instructors notify Workshop Administrator about upcoming self organized workshop.
-    * Software Carpentry - remind them that a [$500 contribution](https://software-carpentry.org/workshops/request/) is suggested but not required.
-    * Data Carpentry - remind them that there is a [$500 fee](http://www.datacarpentry.org/workshops-host/) but we can consider waiving it.
-    * If a fee is due, Program Manager asks host for invoicing contact, and introduces them to Business Administrator to begin invoicing process.
+This is no fee (suggested or mandated) for a self organized workshop.

 1. Workshop Administrator reminds them that as a self organized workshop they will have access to our surveys but will not receive any other support in coordinating this workshop.